|1||Si Samrong, Sukhothai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bangkok air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Nakhon Ratchasima air is currently 1 times above the WHO annual air quality guideline value

 Moderate 55 US AQI